CodrinCarpovici/birdie-test/README.md

 - How to make queries to the database
 - Using conditions in SQL
 - Creating a connection to a database

+## Improvements I could do for the App

+- With more knowledge and time in `React Router v6` I would've liked to implement another set of dynamically generated routes nested further in one of the components to allow for the `Table` and the `BarChart` components to be rendered based on `event_type` also and not only based of the `care_recipient_id` API response
+- With that done I could've also ensured that the data gets rendered in a specific format based on what type of event the frontend receives(i.e. Line Chart, Pie Chart etc.)